 - (iii) Comprehensive Water Supply Scheme.
-A comprehensive water supply scheme to supplement water supplies to the goldfields, agricultural areas, and country towns, authorized in 1947 as a joint work between the Commonwealth and State and estimated to cost £10,000,000 is under construction in two main parts.
+A comprehensive water supply scheme to supplement water supplies to the goldfields, agricultural areas, and country towns, authorized in 1947 as a joint work between the Commonwealth and State Governments and estimated to cost £10,200,000 is under construction in two main parts.
 The northern section is an enlargement and extension of the Goldfields and Agricultural Water Supply.
 The southern section is the Great Southern Towns Water Supply.
 Linked with Wellington Dam (initially an irrigation work on the Collie River) by 80 miles of 30-inch diameter pipe through three pumping stations to Narrogin, it now supplements the existing water supplies to country towns along the Great Southern Railway, north to Brookton and south to Katanning.
-The raising of the impounding wall of Wellington Dam to increase its storage to about 150,100 acre feet is in progress.
-Expenditure on the Scheme to 30th June, 1960, amounted to £8,877,278. - (iv) Local Water Supplies.
-Local schemes other than the above comprise those in the remaining agricultural and mining areas, including the North-West and Kimberley Divisions.
-Seventy-one separate reticulated water supplies serve country towns and districts.
-Of these, 66 are controlled by the Water Supply, Sewerage and Drainage Department and the remainder by local authorities. - (v) Commonwealth and State Government Railways.
+The raising of the impounding wall of Wellington Dam to increase its storage to about 150,100 acre feet was completed in 1960.
+Expenditure on the Scheme to 30th June, 1961, amounted to £9,915,300. - (iv) Local Water Supplies.
+Local schemes other than as above comprise those in the remaining agricultural and mining areas, including the North-west and Kimberley Divisions.
+Seventy-six separate reticulated water supplies serve country towns and districts.
+Of these, seventy-two are controlled by the Water Supply, Sewerage and Drainage Department and the remainder by local authorities. - (v) Commonwealth and State Government Railways.
 Railways of the Commonwealth and State Governments make independent provision for supplies of water for their own purposes, although considerable additional quantities are consumed by the Railways from other sources, e.g., Public Works and Metropolitan Water Supply Departments. - (vi) Catchments.
 The water supplies to these country schemes come from stream flow, dams, tanks, wells and bores.

-A total of 71 rated stream gauging stations is operating in the South-West and Kimberley Divisions.
+A total of 72 rated stream gauging stations is operating in the South-west, North-west and Kimberley Divisions.
 Three types of catchment peculiar to this State developed in connexion with local water supplies and deserving special mention are:-rock catchments, which consist mainly of clear granite out-cropping rock, from which the overall run-off from rain amounts to approximately 40 per cent.; bituminous catchments, which are areas which have been sealed with emulsified bitumen-some hundreds of acres have been so treated and yield a run-off of approximately 80 per cent. of the rainfall; and roaded catchments, where selected areas of a catchment are cleared, graded and formed into roads to assist in obtaining additional rainfall run-off.